 Surgery may be needed if a stone:

 Although each person is different, there is about a 50 percent chance of having another stone within the next five years.
-Your child may be asked to collect urine for 24 hours after a stone has passed or been removed to measure urine volume and levels of acidity, calcium, sodium, uric acid, oxalate, citrate and creatinine.
-This information will be used to determine the cause of the stone.
-Your child may be asked to have a blood test to help understand the reason her body is forming stones.
+To help us determine what caused the kidney stone, we may ask your child to collect urine for 24 hours after a stone has passed or been removed to measure urine volume and levels of acidity, calcium, sodium, uric acid, oxalate, citrate and creatinine.
+Your child may also be asked to have a blood test to help us understand the reason her body is forming stones.